Kadam-Tushar/Eddy-Analyser/README.md

 - This is a course project of [Graphics and Visualization](https://www.csa.iisc.ac.in/~vijayn/courses/Graphics/index.html) course.
 - Problem statement for this project is taken from [IEEE SciVis Contest 2020](https://kaust-vislab.github.io/SciVis2020/index.html)
-- This project solves `Eddy Visualization in 3D ` and `Interesting Eddy statistics`  tasks of contest. like tracking eddies over multiple time intervals, births/deaths of eddies.
+- This project solves `Eddy Visualization in 3D ` and `Interesting Eddy statistics`  tasks of contest.
+It tracks eddies over multiple time intervals and derive important statistics like births/deaths or path of eddies.

 ------------------------------------------
 ## Contributors: